chrisbanes/cheesesquare/README.md

 Cheesesquare Sample
 ===================================

 Demos the new Android Design library.
+This is not an exhaustive sample, but shows some of the important features in the Design library:

+- Collapsing Toolbar
+- FloatingActionButton
+- View anchoring
+- NavigationView
+- Snackbar

 Pre-requisites
 --------------